 How can I lower my car insurance after an accident?

-Telling your insurers helps, as well as using other available discounts and also taking up additional driving classes as a result of the accident.
+Telling your insurers helps.
+Plus, try using other available discounts and also taking up additional driving classes as a result of the accident.

-Thank you for reading our guide on claiming compensation for a non-fault accident.
-We hope you have learned a lot about how to claim non-fault accident compensation.
+We hope you have learned a lot about how to claim non fault accident compensation.